Hushpuckena, Mississippi

 Hushpuckena is an unincorporated community located in Bolivar County, Mississippi, United States along U.S. Route 61.
 Hushpuckena is located approximately 3 mi south of Duncan and approximately 4 mi north of Shelby.
 Hushpuckena is located on the former Yazoo and Mississippi Valley Railroad.
 Hushpuckena was named after the Hushpuckena River.
+Hushpuckena is a name derived from the Choctaw language purported to mean "sunflowers are abundant".

 A post office operated under the name Hushpuckena from 1885 to 1968.

+In popular culture

+Hushpuckena was mentioned in Tom Waits' 1999 song "Pony," as well as Irish singer-songwriter Hozier’s 2023 song “Butchered Tongue”.